 Cons: Writeshop is teacher heavy

-We haven’t technically started this curriculum, but the reviews are absolutely amazing.
+This curriculum is absolutely amazing.
 It was written by an actual scientist and the lessons make my scientific heart sing with joy.
-The kids keep wanting to start it ever since it came in the mail, but there is quite a bit of prep work.
+The kids love science days and every lesson we have done so far has been so much fun.
+Their knowledge of scientific concepts has grown so much since starting.
 One of the things I enjoy most about this curriculum is that Dr. Nebel himself, will answer your questions in his facebook group!

 Pros: inexpensive, thorough, strong science foundation, online support